 - Preheat oven to 350 degrees F/175 degrees C and grease cake pan(s) with non-stick spray. *I use Wilton Cake Release for best results

-- Add vanilla and chocolate.
-Alternately blend in flour mixture and sour cream, one third at a time, on low speed of electric mixer.
+- Alternately blend in flour mixture and sour cream, one third at a time, on low speed of electric mixer.1 cup sour cream

 - Add boiling water; blend well. (***Batter will be thin.)
-Pour into prepared 8 or 9 inch round layer cake pan or deep square pans and/or cupcakes tins.
+Pour batter into prepared pan ( 8 or 9 inch round layer cake pan or deep square pans and/or cupcakes tins.)1 cup boiling water

 - Bake at 350 degrees for 35 to 40 minutes if making layer cakes, but about 5- 10 minutes longer for a deeper 8 or inch square cake (as in photos), or until cake tester inserted into center comes out clean. * Cupcakes need to be baked for about half the time ( 15 - 20 minutes)

-- Cool in pans for 10 minutes.
-Remove and finish cooling on racks.
+- Let the cake cool in pans for 10 minutes.
+Remove and place on wire rack to continue cooling.
 Frost as desired.

 Denise@urbnspice